The idea of getting dinner on the table is daunting enough—and it has to be at least somewhat nutritious, too? Sheesh.

 Salmon is also impossible to screw up.
 This is a very important detail when you’re busy and trying to find something easy enough that you won’t be tempted to eat cereal for dinner.
 Yet again.

-One of the easiest ways to cook salmon is to add a good fat on top of it—for instance, a high heat-friendly oil (like olive) or a plant-based buttery spread like I Can’t Believe It’s Not Butter—and bake it.
-I Can’t Believe It’s Not Butter also contains an omega-3, ALA* (in addition to the omega-3s EPA and DHA in the salmon); the fat makes a nice crispy coating on the outside, while keeping it tender and moist on the inside.
+One of the easiest ways to cook salmon is to add a good fat on top of it and bake it.
+The fat makes a nice crispy coating on the outside, while keeping it tender and moist on the inside.

 You can add any combination of flavors to your fat for the salmon.
 For this recipe, I went with pistachios, garlic, lemon zest and parsley, but salmon is mellow enough that it can be combined with just about anything.
 Citrus always works well, as do walnuts, sesame seeds, pecans, cilantro and spices like cumin, paprika, oregano and dill.